Teucer: Myths

 Teucer eventually joined King Belus of Tyre in his campaign against Cyprus, and when the island was seized, Belus handed it over to him in reward for his assistance.
 Teucer founded the city of Salamis on Cyprus, which he named after his home state.
 He further married Eune, daughter of Cinyras, king of Cyprus, and had by her a daughter Asteria.
+Anaxarete of Cyprus was called "a proud princess in the line of Teucer's descendants".

 The name Teucer is believed to be related to the name of the West Hittite God Tarku (East Hittite Teshub)—the Indo-European Storm God—a role which explains his relationship to Belus, who is associated with the Carthaginian god Baal Hammon.

 Local legends of the city of Pontevedra (Galicia) relate the foundation of this city to Teucer (Teucro), although this seems to be based more on the suspicions that Greek traders might have reached that area in ancient times, hence introducing a number of Greek stories.
 The city is sometimes poetically called "The City of Teucer" and its inhabitants teucrinos.
 A number of sporting clubs in the municipality use names related to Teucer.
+Some versions of the legend say that Teucer reached Galicia by following a sea nymph or mermaid called Leucoina, while others point to her as the cause of his death, when the hero drowned trying to reach her.